-- n\layers (int) Number of layers. - in\size (int) Dimensionality of input vectors. - out\size (int) Dimensionality of hidden states and output vectors. - dropout (float) Dropout ratio. - initialW (2-D array) Initial weight value.
-If None, then the default initializer is used.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - initial\bias (1-D array) Initial bias value.
-If None, the bias vector is initialized to zero.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.
+- n\layers (int) Number of layers. - in\size (int) Dimensionality of input vectors. - out\size (int) Dimensionality of hidden states and output vectors. - dropout (float) Dropout ratio.

-'''

-chainer.functions.n_step_lstm()

-'''

-'''
+- initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 2. - initial\bias (initializer) Initializer to initialize the bias.
+If None, the bias will be initialized to zero.
+When it is numpy.ndarray, its ndim should be 1.

+chainer.functions.n\step\lstm()

-call (self, hx, cx, xs)
+\\\\call\\\ (self, hx, cx, xs)

-'''